pearcej/cppds/_sources/Trees/ParseTree.rst

 the top level ``'+'`` operator and all that is left to do is finish the call to ``operator.add(3,20)``.
 The result of the evaluation of the entire expression tree for :math:`(3 + (4 * 5))` is 23.

+.. shortanswer:: drawParseTree

+   Take a moment and draw the parse tree for the expression (2*12/6+3)-17+2*0.
+   You do not need to write anything here.